 Frittata is a delicious dish you can eat for breakfast in the morning, or as a nutritious meal any time of the day.
-I usually make a huge one in a 15-inch cast-iron skillet and save some in the fridge for a few days–or try to save, as my friends somehow find out about it, probably because of my postings, and eat them all!
-I don’t blame them: Allen, my cooking mentor for the last 5 years, gathered information from a few chefs, including Melissa Clark from the New York Times, and others from “American Test Kitchen” and other TV shows (Sorry I can’t remember all of them; one has Jacques Pépin) and this irresistible dish came out!
+I usually make a huge one in a 15-inch cast-iron skillet and save some in the fridge for a few days–or try to save, as my friends somehow find out about it, probably because of my social media posts, and eat them all!
+I don’t blame them: Allen, my cooking mentor for the last 5 years, gathered information from a few chefs, including Melissa Clark from the New York Times, and others from “American Test Kitchen” and other TV shows (Sorry I can’t remember all of them; one of the shows has Jacques Pépin on it.)
+And this irresistible dish came out!
 By the way, I used a red bell pepper, but you can use any kind you want.

 1 bell pepper, chopped, sautéed in olive oil for about 5 minutes

 fresh herbs, 1/2 cup, dill, parsley and oregano